-Approximately 98.4% of the revenues were derived from operating and capital grants and contributions, followed by 1.3% from charges for services.
+Approximately 99.4% of the revenues were derived from operating and capital grants and contributions.
 Key elements are as follows:

-- Operating grants and contributions increased by \$957,676.
-This increase is due to ADA Paratransit service in the Greater New Britain area (effective January 1, 2015) and higher ADA passenger trips provided during fiscal year 2016. - Capital grants and contributions increased by \$3,049,890.
-This increase is primarily a result of grant received during fiscal year 2016 for costs related to the construction of the new ADA Paratransit Maintenance and Operations Facility.
+Operating grants and contributions increased by \$548,152 primarily as a result of an increase in ADA passenger trips provided at the Greater New Britain Area.
+Capital grants and contributions increased by \$6,545,284.
+This increase is primarily a result of grant received during fiscal year 2017 for costs related to the construction of the new ADA Paratransit Maintenance and Operations Facility.